Omar-p/learning-notes/aws/aws.md

 # Default NACL

 - A VPC is created with a Default NACL
-- INBOUND and OUTBOUND rules have the implicit catch all  deny(\*) and rule that allow ALL traffic. <- reduce admin overhead.
+- INBOUND and OUTBOUND rules have the implicit catch-all  deny(*) and rule that allow ALL traffic(allow processed first). <- reduce admin overhead.
   - amazon prefer security group over NACLs.
 # Custom NACLs